couchbase/indexing/secondary/docs/design/markdown/index_manager.md

 * contains a CAS field that will be incremented for every mutation (insert, delete, update) that happen to the StateContext.
-* several API will be exposed by IndexManager to CREATE, READ, UPDATE and DELETE StateContext or portion of StateContext.
+* several API will be exposed by Index-Coordinator to CREATE, READ, UPDATE and DELETE StateContext or portion of StateContext.

 ### bootstrap